 About The Gluten Free Lifesaver

-and a very warm welcome to Thank Heaven’s – the Gluten Free Lifesaver!
+and a very warm welcome to The Gluten Free Lifesaver!

 My “first” day as a coeliac was also the last day of my life as I had come to know it.
-I went from worldly and wise to lost and lonely within minutes of getting the diagnosis.
-Happy of course, to finally have a diagnosis and fit into a box, but quickly realizing how many holes were in that box.
+I went from worldly and wise, to lost and lonely within minutes of getting the diagnosis.
+Happy of course, to finally have a diagnosis and fit into a box, but quickly realising how many holes were in that box.